hfwbakker/HSK_vocabulary/README.md

 NEXT UP
-- Finish PyQt5 youtube course. https://www.youtube.com/watch?v=D0iCHFXHb_g&list=PLzMcBGfZo4-lB8MZfHPLTEHO9zJDDLpYj&index=6
-- Create a simple GUI with PyQt5.
+- Create a simple GUI with PyQt5. -> check out PyQt5 GUI videos by JohnElder on YouTube.
+    1) Create a main screen where user can select which word list to use
+    2) Selection creates a pop-up box (or new screen) with a display that shows the character(s) + a button for show pinyin/show definition.
+    3) Optional: a button for selecting if you got it right or wrong.
 - Write a function that allows users to select which set of info they want to be prompted first (汉子, pinyin, or definition).
 - Write a script that clean and sort the pleco words.
 Need to filter, translate, and put into a list that can be added to the words list.
 - Write a better exit function.